 To change your logo go to the 'Page Master' under the 'Design' menu

-The pressure of national and international tourism here is more extreme here than anywhere else on the west coast, clearly the tourist office knows its business for Iona.
+The pressure of national and international tourism on Iona is more extreme than anywhere else on the west coast, clearly the tourist office knows its business for Iona.
 Where else on the West Coast do the tourists feed and then overfeed the seagulls?
 Where else would an American tourist ask my very English friend from Dorset to pose for a photo as 'one of the locals around here'?!
-And where else is there a vegetarian dinner, bed and breakfast (no bacon for sure)?
+And where else is there a vegetarian dinner, bed and breakfast (no bacon and black pudding for sure)? — probably lots of places these days!
 Mind you in winter everywhere shuts up, including both hotels, and the place is weirdly deserted, even though nearly 200 people live on the island.

 Although the anchorage is slightly dodgy and exposed, with a tedious swell and tide, it would be a shame for any boat not to stop, for a few hours anyway.
 It is frustrating not to be able to spend longer here.
-But you can always anchor in the Bull Hole, walk to Fionnphort - or even anchor there, although it is tricky with the ferry and various cables - and take the ferry.
+But you can always anchor in the Bull Hole, walk to Fionnphort — or even anchor there, although it is tricky with the ferry and various cables — and then take the ferry to Iona.